chrisseaton/rhizome/doc/graphviz.md

 is one property of the basic blocks in traditional bytecode and two- or three-address format intermediate representations.
 One advantage of this is that trees and linear data structures can be relatively easily pretty-printed as text for understanding and debugging the compiler.
-RubyJIT uses a graphical intermediate representation, which is not as easy to print out as text.
-The sea-of-nodes approach that RubyJIT uses means we have particularly complex graphs.
-RubyJIT therefore includes a tool to write out compiler graphs in a format for the [Graphviz graph visualisation program](http://www.graphviz.org).
+Rhizome uses a graphical intermediate representation, which is not as easy to print out as text.
+The sea-of-nodes approach that Rhizome uses means we have particularly complex graphs.
+Rhizome therefore includes a tool to write out compiler graphs in a format for the [Graphviz graph visualisation program](http://www.graphviz.org).

 ### Why we need it

-RubyJIT's intermediate representation is a graph which is hard to print out as text in order to understand what the compiler is doing.
-In order to visualise RubyJIT's graphs, RubyJIT includes a tool to write the graph in a format which you can use with the Graphviz graph visualisation program.
+Rhizome's intermediate representation is a graph which is hard to print out as text in order to understand what the compiler is doing.
+In order to visualise Rhizome's graphs, Rhizome includes a tool to write the graph in a format which you can use with the Graphviz graph visualisation program.

 Each node (oval) in the graph is a computation.
 Each edge (line) in the graph